rnaimehaom/cPEPmatch/README.md

 - Variables that need to be adjusted:

-interface_cutoff (units are Angstroms, eg. 6-10)
+-- interface_cutoff (units are Angstroms, eg. 6-10)
-frmsd_threshold (units are Angstroms, eg. 0.5-1)
+-- frmsd_threshold (units are Angstroms, eg. 0.5-1)
-protein1 residues (eg. ‘1 to 669’)
+-- protein1 residues (eg. ‘1 to 669’)
-gag residues (eg. ‘670 to 675’)
+-- gag residues (eg. ‘670 to 675’)
-pdb name (eg. ‘1qqp’)
+-- pdb name (eg. ‘1qqp’)
-my_location (eg, '/home/user/Documents/cPEPmatch/')
+-- my_location (eg, '/home/user/Documents/cPEPmatch/')

 - The output of this program is a match_list.txt file, along with separate PDB files of all the matched and adapted cyclic peptides.

-### Updates:
+### Recent updates:

-Supports all motif size selections (4-6 work best).
+- Supports all motif size selections (4-6 work best).
-Allows a selection of non-consecutive amino acids (set "conscutive = False").
+- Allows a selection of non-consecutive amino acids (set "conscutive = False").
-The database program creator is now attached within the same program (if you want to run it, set "CREATE_CYCLOLIB=1")
+- The database program creator is now attached within the same program (if you want to run it, set "CREATE_CYCLOLIB=1")